General Movement of the Library

 More Permanent Homes, 1908-Present

-• Medford Library Annex, 2022-Present, located in the Medford Athletic Complex at 2151 Horseblock Road, Medford. - In 2018, approval for a new Library Branch, located in Medford, was obtained, and planning for the new Branch, and an exciting new chapter in the Library's history, began.
-And construction began in April, 2022, with ground-breaking on the morning of April 9.
+- Medford Library Annex, 2022-Present, located in the Medford Athletic Complex at 2151 Horseblock Road, Medford. - In 2018, approval for a new Library Branch, located in Medford, was obtained, and planning for the new Branch, and an exciting new chapter in the Library's history, began.
+And construction began in April, 2022, with ground-breaking on the morning of April 9, and culminating in the Grand Opening on June 11, 2024.